 That may well be, but shortly after the temple was completed, a parapet wall with a frieze of several winged Nikes was added.
 Several panels of this frieze can be seen in the Acropolis Museum, below the Acropolis.
 One of them, Nike adjusting her sandal, known as "The Sandal Binder" depicts the goddess draped in figure-revealing wet fabric.
 It's considered one of the most erotic carvings on the Acropolis.

-- Visit the Acropolis from 8 a.m. to 5 p.m., last admission 4:30 p.m.; full-price admission in 2018 is 20€.
-A special ticket package, good for five days at a full price of 30€: includes teh Ancient Agora of Athens, the Archaeological Museum of Karameikos, the Archaeological site of Lykeion, Hadrian's Library, the Museum of the Ancient Agora (highly recommended), the slopes of the Acropolis and several other sites.
+- Visit the Acropolis from 8 a.m. to 5 p.m., last admission at 4:30 p.m.; full-price admission in 2018 is 20€.
+A special ticket package, good for five days at a full price of 30€: includes the Ancient Agora of Athens, the Archaeological Museum of Karameikos, the Archaeological site of Lykeion, Hadrian's Library, the Museum of the Ancient Agora (highly recommended), the slopes of the Acropolis and several other sites.
 Reduced price tickets and free days are available.
-Visit the website for full details.

 - Visit the Acropolis Museum from 9 a.m. in winter and from 8 a.m. in summer.
 Closing hours vary.
 General admission, available from the museum or online, is £5.